 Saleyha Ahsan is a practising A&E doctor, a former Captain in the Royal Army Medical Corps and a broadcaster.

-Saleyha also presented several sereis of the hit BBC Two health series, Trust Me I'm a Doctor, The Truth About Fat and Fast Tales about Ramadan for BBC One and a BBC Two Horizon special on the Longitude Prize.
+Saleyha also presented several series of the hit BBC Two health series, Trust Me I'm a Doctor, The Truth About Fat and Fast Tales about Ramadan for BBC One and a BBC Two Horizon special on the Longitude Prize.